 Introducing Professor Michael Porter

 Widely hailed as the father of modern strategy and business competitiveness, Porter generally gets recognised in various surveys and rankings as the most influential thought-leader in the world.
-This recognition is particularly in the areas of management and competitiveness.
+This recognition is mainly in the areas of management and competitiveness.